- Connecting: how and when

 - ► I'm having problems with Speech recognition when I use my car's Bluetooth hands-free system.
 What should I do?

-You can try to have your phone use a different kind of Bluetooth audio connection by going to Settings in the App list, then selecting Bluetooth > Advanced > Use an alternate Bluetooth audio connection for Speech.
+- Use a different kind of Bluetooth audio connection.
+Have your phone use a different kind of Bluetooth audio connection by going to Settings in the App list, then selecting Bluetooth > Advanced > Use an alternate Bluetooth audio connection for Speech.
 (If you're not using Windows Phone 8.1, this check box may appear as Connect in a different way to use Speech with Bluetooth in my car.)
 This setting affects all the Bluetooth devices connected to your phone.
 You should only select this check box if you're having problems with Speech recognition when you use Bluetooth.
 (This setting will only appear on phones that have Windows Phone software version 8.0.10501.127 or later.
 See How do I update my phone software? for more information on how to update your phone.)

 - ► I paired a Bluetooth device with my phone, but I don't use that device anymore.
 How do I remove it from my phone?